cucumber/cucumber-jvm/wire/README.md

           | Java | C++  | bar   |

-Obviously, the C++ steps will need to be implemented using Cucumber-CPP and the Java steps implemented using Cucumber-Java-Wire.
+Obviously, the C++ steps will need to be implemented using Cucumber-CPP and the Java steps implemented using Cucumber-Wire.

 ## Test

-An integration test using Cucumber-Java-Wire can be found under the `wire/src/test` folder.
+An integration test using Cucumber-Wire can be found under the `wire/src/test` folder.

 To run the integration test: